Location: Hall of the Double Axes

-“Nor do I care to do.
+“Nor do I care for you to do so.
 Like those do-nothing Kon-Herr’s, Baldur will soon be forgotten when he passes on.
 But what about you, Hacktor?
 Do you want your reign to be remembered?
 Nay.
 More than just remembered.
 Do you want your reign to be considered legendary?
-Do you want to be mentioned with the forgotten Baldur’s of history or the Ajax’s and the Volzungs?
+Do you want to be mentioned with the forgotten Baldur’s of history or with the Ajax’s and the Volzungs?
 Or do you want to be greater still?”

 Hacktor stuttered to reply.